 Skip to main content

-Learn how Spark wallets derive cryptographic keys using a hierarchical deterministic (HD) key derivation scheme.
-This guide covers the derivation paths, account structure, and implementation details.
-This hierarchical deterministic (HD) key derivation scheme is purpose-built for the Spark Wallet and follows the general principles of BIP43.
-It uses a custom purpose field (8797555’), derived from the last 3 bytes of the SHA256 hash of the string “spark” (0x863d73), to define a new domain of application-specific key derivations.
+Spark wallets use a hierarchical deterministic (HD) key derivation scheme purpose-built for the Spark protocol.
+This follows the general principles of BIP43, using a custom purpose field derived from the SHA256 hash of “spark” to define application-specific key derivations.

-The derivation path is our recommendation to client wallets so that users can easily migrate between different wallet apps.
-The scheme is just a recommendation - you could implement a different scheme, but it will lose the ability to migrate to/from other apps.
+This derivation scheme is our recommendation so users can easily migrate between different wallet apps.
+You can implement a different scheme, but it will lose the ability to migrate to/from other Spark wallets.

 Derivation Scheme